-Parents are asked to complete a Registration Update form and return it to the school during one of our designated Registration Nights or as soon after the start of the school year as possible.
+Parents are asked to complete an online registration prior to the start of the school year.
 Information on the form includes home and cell phone numbers, emergency contacts, health problems the child has, if any, and directions as to handling emergency child illnesses and injuries, etc. It is most important that the school has this information and that it is current at all times.